 Notes: In the left panel, the light grey line shows the absolute decline in the aggregate agricultural employment share since 1880, i.e. $s{At} - s{A1880}$.
-The dark line shows that across labor market reallocation component highlighted in equation 1, i.e. $\sum_r s{rA1880} (l{rt} - l{r1800})$.
+The dark line shows the across labor market reallocation component highlighted in equation (1), i.e. $\sum_r s{rA1880} (l{rt} - l{r1880})$.
 In the right panel we show the cross-sectional distribution of agricultural employment shares between 1880 and 1970.
-We omit the 2000 cross-section from the left panel for expositional purposes only: the agricultural employment share does not change much between 1970-2000.
+We omit the 2000 cross-section from the right panel for expositional purposes as the agricultural employment share does not change much between 1970-2000.
 For a detailed description of the construction of the regional data we refer to Section 4.

-Figure 1: Spatial Structural Change: Spatial Reallocation vs. Regional Transformation substantial cross-sectional dispersion in regional specialization.
+Figure 1: Spatial Structural Change: Spatial Reallocation vs. Regional Transformation

+It follows that most of structural change takes place within local labor markets through a transformation of the local structure of employment.
+This is seen in the right panel of Figure 1, where we display the distribution of agricultural employment shares across US commuting zones for different years.
+There is substantial cross-sectional dispersion in regional specialization.
 While the majority of commuting zones had agricultural employment shares exceeding 75% in 1880, many labor markets were already much less agriculturally specialized and had agricultural employment shares below 25%.
 Throughout the 20th Century, there is a marked leftwards shift, whereby all commuting zones see a decline in agricultural employment.
 Hence, the structural transformation did not induce regional specialization, but rather features a fractal property whereby all local economies undergo changes in their sectoral structure akin to the aggregate economy.
 In fact, in Section A of the Appendix we show that this local incidence of the structural transformation is not unique to the US but present in many countries around the world.